michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 users to keep track of many websites without manually checking them for updates.
 However, RSS has several drawbacks:

-- It may become a firehose, for example when users subscribe to high-volume content creators (such as news sites).
+- It may become a firehose, especially when users subscribe to high-volume content creators (such as news sites).
 - No feedback signal (what content is relevant to and which content resonates with consumers?)